[Analysis] EU can expect Orbán 'on steroids'

 The nationalist Hungarian premier can also be expected to try to breathe new life into a right wing populist coalition at EU level after his massive victory.
 It may also stir nationalism at home.

-A smaller far-right party, Our Country (Mi Hazánk), which made it to the parliament for the first time, could set some of the most racial agenda for Fidesz, Hegedüs added.
+A smaller far-right party, Our Country (Mi Hazánk), which made it to the parliament for the first time, could set some of the most radical agenda for Fidesz, Hegedüs added.

 No level playing field